FAQ (frequently ask question)

 How much notice should I give you before my arrival/departure?

 We ask for a minimum 3 days notice or recall before your arrival or leaving date.
 We do this in order to calculate the right amount of food for the community.
 However, if you are unable to give us a 3 days notice, drop us a line and we will accommodate you.

 What should I bring ?

-We provide everything you need for construction so apart from your personal items and your camping equipment (if you camp) the only things we would suggest you should bring is a headlamp and a small solar panel to recharge your devices (we do have some but quantities are limited).
+We provide everything you need for construction so apart from your personal items and your camping equipment (if you camp) the only things we would suggest you should bring is a yoga mat, a headlamp and a small solar panel to recharge your devices (we do have some but quantities are limited).
 If you don’t have a mattress, a pillow, bed sheets you can buy it in Leòn for aroud $25-$30 all together.
 If you don’t have a tent, you can buy one for around $35 or a mosquito net for $10.
 To make it easy for the volunteers, We can rent out camping gear for $3/night (Price per person including tent, mattress, bed sheets and pillow).
 Quantities are limited!

 How does it work for money?

 If you come by plane, we suggest you bring a bit of USD to pay the immigration ($15).

 To avoid paying twice the change rate, we would suggest you get the rest of your money directly from a cash machine in Nicaragua.
 To avoid any problems, let your bank know where you are going before you leave.